-Kate Nightingale is a consumer, fashion and brand psychologist with experience in retail, hospitality, marketing and construction industries.
+Kate Nightingale is a consumer psychologist, fashion psychologist and human brands expert.
 She has studied psychology, economics, marketing and fashion.

-Kate is often approached by press for comments on consumer behaviour and has appeared on BBC News Channel, Channel 4 News, ITV London News as well as in The Independent, Guardian and magazines like The Debrief, Grazia and Psychologies.
+Kate is often approached by press and has appeared on Sky News, BBC News Channel, Channel 4 News, ITV London News, and been quoted in The Independent, Guardian, Stylist Magazine, Telegraph and more.

 “Kate was the spokesperson for a PR campaign I led for a fabric conditioner brand.
 She helped create interest around a product that is considered quite dry, by providing expert advice on colour psychology.
 Kate is professional, efficient and flexible and was fully committed to the campaign from start to finish.
 With Kate’s help, we achieved the desired results for the campaign and I’d certainly work with her again if the right opportunity arose.”